AndikaTanpaH/NecrobotJavanHawk/README.md

 Note: Please check your bot, if didnt work create a issue and give me a link about the bot.

 ## Donation
 You like JavanHawk?
-Feel free to buy Me a Coffe Latte, by using:
+Feel free to buy Me a :coffee: Coffee Latte, by using:

 Bitcoin | Paypal
 --- | ---